quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 balancing, meaning that the routing will be consistent as long as the 4-tuple remains the same.

-[?I-D.ietf-tls-dtls-connection-id] defines an extension to add connection IDs to DTLS 1.2.
+{{?I-D.ietf-tls-dtls-connection-id}} defines an extension to add connection IDs to DTLS 1.2.
 Unfortunately, a QUIC-LB load balancer will not correctly parse the connection ID and will continue 4-tuple routing.
 An modified QUIC-LB load balancer that correctly identifies DTLS and parses a DTLS 1.2 datagram for